stas-kotko/javascript-interview-cheatsheet/topics/Misc/execution-context.md

 # Execution context

-Phases:
+When you run any JS code, a special environment is created to handle the transformation and execution of the code.
+This is called *Execution Context*.
+It contains the currently running code and everything that aids in its execution.

+**Execution Context** is an internal JS construct that tracks execution of a module/function.
+The JS engine maintains execution context stack or a *call stack*, which contains these contexts.

+Execution Context goes through *two phases* every time it's created:
-- _memory creation phase:_
+- Memory creation phase
   - create global object
   - create `this`

-- execution phase
+- Execution phase
   - execute code line by line
   - create a new execution context for each function call

-When you run any JS code, a special environment is created to handle the transformation and execution of the code.
-This is called _Execution Context_.
-It contains the currently running code and everything that aids in its execution.

-There are a global EC and a function's EC

-EC goes through two phases every time it's created
+Execution Context can be global or local (functional)

-__NB!__ EC is NOT the same as Lexical Environment
+**NB!** Execution Context is *NOT* the same as Lexical Environment

-_Execution Context_ is an internal JS construct that tracks execution of a module/function.
-The JS engine maintains execution context stack or a __call stack__, which contains these contexts.

-_Lexical environment_ is an internal JS engine construct that holds identifier-variable mapping (identifier refers to the name of var/func)
+**Lexical environment** is an internal JS engine construct that holds identifier-variable mapping (identifier refers to the name of var/func)

 For every Execution Context:
 1. a corresponding lexical environment is created